 Most of the chemical elements, composing everything from planets to paramecia, are forged by the nuclear furnaces in stars like the Sun.
 But the cosmic wellspring for a certain set of heavy, often valuable elements like gold, silver, lead and uranium, has long evaded scientists.

 Astronomers studying a galaxy called Reticulum II have just discovered that its stars contain whopping amounts of these metals.
 Of the 10 dwarf galaxies that have been similarly studied so far, only Reticulum II bears such strong chemical signatures.
-The finding suggests some unusual event took place billions of years ago that created ample amounts of heavy elements (see "What is the R-Process?") and then strew them throughout the galaxy's reservoir of gas and dust.
+The finding suggests some unusual event took place billions of years ago that created ample amounts of heavy elements and then strew them throughout the galaxy's reservoir of gas and dust.
 This material, rich in heavy metals, then went on to form Reticulum II's standout stars.